mgsears997/biostat776-intro-Mary-Sears/README.md

 1. I love literature.
 I was an English Literature major as an undergrad and I did my senior thesis on Virginia Woolf's To the Lighthouse and Mrs. Dalloway.

 2. I am the oldest of three siblings.
-My brother Ike just graduated from Northwestern University, my brother Gavin is a freshman at Haverford College, and my sister Beatrice is a senior in high school.

 3. My family has a brown toy poodle named Maggie.

 4. I spend a couple weeks every summmer at my family's house on Deer Lake in Grand Rapids, MN.
 This year my cousin got a video of a family of black bears right outside the front door of the house!

-5. My favorite desserts are meringues, macarons, and strawberry ice cream.
+5. My favorite desserts are strawberry ice cream and anything with meringue in it!

 # Website Link
 One of my favorite things to do is to read the New York Times Book Review.
 Here is the link to the online version: